MusicDin/kubitect/docs/user-guide/configuration/cluster-nodes.md

           cpu: 4 # (2)!
 ```

-1. Since the `cpu` property is not set for this instance, the default value is used (2).
+1. Since the `cpu` property is not set for this instance, the default value (2) is used.

 2. This instance has the `cpu` property set, and therefore the set value (4) overrides the default value (2).

-If the property is not set at the instance level or as a default value, Kubitect uses its own default value (2 vCPU).
+If the property is not set at the instance level or as a default value, Kubitect uses its own default value (2).

 ```yaml
 cluster: